OGGM/oggm/docs/introduction.rst

 team of international researchers.

-Our main aim is to **assist the modelling of the evolution of mountains glaciers at the river basin, regional and global scales**.
+Our main aim is to **assist the modelling of the evolution of mountains glaciers at large scales**.
 The OGGM framework offers various solutions to the challenges encountered when modelling a large number of glaciers.
 Here is a non-exhaustive list of its features: